 Welcome, I’m so glad you are here.
-I’m Carolyn, an educator of personal trainers, professional lifestyle coach and author of the award winning blog, “living well”, my food, fitness and beauty blog.
+I’m Carolyn, an educator of personal trainers, certified lifestyle coach and author of the award winning blog, “Inspired Living”, my food, wellness and personal development blog.

 I’m a wife of an amazing, supportive man, mother to two beautiful grown up girls and their very handsome husbands and grandmother to 4 adorable children.

-I have spent the last 41 years passionately educating and training budding professionals &personal clients in the health, fitness& wellness field and have loved (well, almost) every moment.
+I have spent the last 41 years passionately educating and training budding professionals &personal clients in the health, fitness& fashion/beauty field and have loved (well, almost) every moment.

 I had a mostly happy early childhood, playing with my dolls, dressing up my cats, enjoying the outdoors, and creating some amazing imagination games.
 Until: